cykvta/HardcoreMP/README.md

 ## Known Issues

 - The plugin will throw an error if the default lobby world (`world`) is not available.
 Ensure this world exists and is loaded properly.
+- Occasionally, the plugin sends players to the lobby world unexpectedly.
+To resolve this issue, players need to reconnect to the server.

 ## Support